gokcehan/lf/doc.md

 ## scrolloff (int) (default 0)

 Minimum number of offset lines shown at all times at the top and bottom of the screen when scrolling.
-The current line is kept in the middle when this option is set to a large value that is bigger than the half of number of lines.
+The current line is kept in the middle when this option is set to a large value that is bigger than half the number of lines.
 A smaller offset can be used when the current file is close to the beginning or end of the list to show the maximum number of items.

 ## searchmethod (string) (default `text`)